These organisations include the likes of Uber

 But this was not the only problem plaguing the on-demand employees.
 Other complaints included trouble managing finances and gaining insurance for health, cars and other properties.
 Many of those questioned said that they simply did not enjoy the work.

 The Organisation for Economic Co-operation and Development (OECD) recently released a report in inequality, which also suggested that not making a sufficient income is a recurring feature in irregular work agreements.

-The Post reported that the OECD gathered statistics from 29 developed countries to assess how various forms of ‘non-standard’ employment were affecting rising income disparity.
+reported that the OECD gathered statistics from 29 developed countries to assess how various forms of ‘non-standard’ employment were affecting rising income disparity.